sriramcu/yolov3_traffic_violations/README.md

 ## Usage

-(All the below commands are made when current working directory is the root directory of the project)
+(All the below commands are run in the root directory of the project as the current working directory)

 **I) To run the main GUI program,**

 `python helmet_violation_monitoring_gui.py`

 Refer to the demo video and the high level overview to understand the features of the GUI - run helmet